A9-dev/CragConnect/README.md

 ## Features that _will_ be added

-- User authentication
-- Climbing Parnter Matching
+- Climbing Partner Matching

 ## Features that _might_ be added

-- Messaging
-- Notifications
+- Messaging/Links to a way to contact other users
 - Tailorable fitness plans
+- User authentication

 ## Installation